-Sweetsop is a custard apple relative originating in lowland Central America and the Caribbean.
+Sweetsop is a custard apple relative originating from lowland Central America and the Caribbean.
 It is now introduced and cultivated in other regions and countries around the world, including South America, Southeast Asia, Africa, the Middle East and India.

 It is typically a shrub or small tree 3 to 5 m (10 to 15 ft) tall, with one or more upright stems, off of which grow long lateral branches forming a wide-spreading, rounded crown.
 The bark is greyish and fairly smooth, though it is sometimes roughened by leaf scars.